Mix the gluten, flour, paprika, liquid smoke and onion powder in a bowl.

 Heat a little bit of oil in a pan or grill and cook the bacon over medium-high heat until both sides get golden brown.

-Serve immediately or keep in an airtight container in the fridge for 5-7 days or in the freezer for up to 3 months.
+Store the leftovers in an airtight container in the fridge for 5-7 days or in the freezer for up to 3 months.
+Thaw in the fridge overnight.
+It can be reheated in the microwave or on the stovetop over medium heat until warmed through.
+Add a little oil if needed.

 Feel free to incorporate the spices and herbs you prefer.

-Liquid smoke is optional, but it gives the bacon a very good taste.
+Liquid smoke is optional, but it gives this bacon substitute a very good flavor.

 You can use any other liquid sweetener instead of maple syrup.